GitanjaliRavichandran/Jenkins/jenkins.md

 ```
 ./ngrok http 8080
 ```
-* Executing the above command generates an ip address which can exposed to the Webhook's payoad url
+* Executing the above command generates an ip address which can be exposed to the Webhook's payoad url
 > ![ip forwading](https://github.com/GitanjaliRavichandran/git/blob/master/Selection_015.png)
 * Open the github repository and Select Settings--> Webhook --> Add Webhook
 * Give the payload url as follows